 3. Josephine Falls – Wooroonooran National Park

-Popular with travellers and locals alike, Josephine Falls, located off the Bruce Highway in Wooroonooran National Park is a great spot for a swim.
+Popular with travellers and locals alike, Josephine Falls, located off the Bruce Highway in Wooroonooran National Park is a great spot for a swim and a great Cairns Instagrammable location.
 The refreshingly cold water will wake you up, and the giant boulders beneath the waterfall are a great place to lay out a towel and relax with a picnic.

-Try and visit this gem on a weekday as this place is very popular on weekends!
+Try and visit this gem on a weekday as, being one of the best Cairns waterfalls, this place is very popular on weekends!

 4. Paronella Park – Innisfail